Asimov's Science Fiction: Moloney (1982)

-McCarthy
+McCarthy (1983–1985)

 McCarthy took over fully as editor with Moloney's departure at the end of 1982.
-February 1983, the second issue with McCarthy's name on the masthead, included Greg Bear's novella "Hardfought", which went on to win the Nebula Award.
-McCarthy was willing to expand the range of fiction the magazine published, and most readers who wrote in agreed that the prohibition on sex and violence could be relaxed, but Davis Publications did not waiting to risk alienating the young readers which they knew formed part of the magazine's audience.
+The February 1983 issue, the second one with McCarthy's name on the masthead, included Greg Bear's novella "Hardfought", which went on to win the Nebula Award.
+McCarthy was willing to expand the range of fiction the magazine published, and most readers who wrote in agreed that the prohibition on sex and violence could be relaxed, but Davis Publications did not want to risk alienating the young readers whom they knew formed part of the magazine's audience.
 McCarthy was unable to resolve this conflict for Connie Willis's "All My Darling Daughters", a story featuring "lesbianism and bestiality and incest", in Willis's words, and it never saw print in Asimov's, appearing in Willis's short story collection Fire Watch instead.
 McCarthy continued to be open to a broader range of fiction than Scithers had been, and at the end of the year published Leigh Kennedy's "Her Furry Face", with a plot that involved sex with an intelligent orangutan.
-Two stories in the next issue featuring street violence: Norman Spinrad's "Street Meat", and Octavia Butler's "Speech Sounds", and McCarthy introduced "Street Meat" by saying "What follows is not for the faint of heart".
-Kennedy's story led to many complaints and cancelled subscriptions, and McCarthy was asked by Davis to be cautious in future, but the stories were well-received: "Speech Sounds" won that year's short story Hugo Award, and "Her Furry Face" was nominated for the Nebula Award.
+Two stories in the next issue featuring street violence: Norman Spinrad's "Street Meat", and Octavia Butler's "Speech Sounds".
+McCarthy introduced "Street Meat" by saying "What follows is not for the faint of heart."
+Kennedy's story led to many complaints and canceled subscriptions, and McCarthy was asked by Davis to be cautious in future, but the stories were well received: "Speech Sounds" won that year's short story Hugo Award and "Her Furry Face" was nominated for the Nebula Award.
 Asimov defended the publication of "Her Furry Face" in a subsequent editorial.
 McCarthy commented afterwards that "the long-time Asimov fans were shocked and we hadn't gotten enough new readers yet".
 Other stories from McCarthy's first year in charge included Dozois's "The Peacemaker", in the August 1983 issue, which won the Nebula Award.